-The Commission held its tenth annual awards program to recognize organizations and individuals that had completed outstanding renovation projects.
-The program was held at the Funderburg House on November 3, 2022 and recognized seven property owners and/or individuals.
+The Commission held its eleventh annual awards program to recognize organizations and individuals that had completed outstanding renovation projects.
+The program was held at the Ida Public Library on October 19, 2023 and recognized eight property owners and/or individuals.
 A booklet was designed highlighting the projects with advertising sponsorship received from local businesses and supporters of the preservation efforts.
 The event was well attended and appreciated by the recipients and the community.

 The Commission designed a 50/50 matching grant program with the funds raised from the various fundraising events held each year (tours, dinners, ad space, book sales, etc.) and royalties from the Images of America book sales as an incentive for restoration projects.
 Landmark property owners are eligible to apply for project reimbursement for up to \$2,500.00 each year that funds are available.
-In the 2023 fiscal year, 4 grants were awarded for a total of \$5,500.00 Two projects were completed and reimbursed \$2,000.00, one project was in the process of completion and is anticipated to be reimbursed \$2,500 and one project did not receive reimbursement due to lack of communication.
+In the 2024 fiscal year, one grant was awarded for a total of \$350.00.
+Unfortunately, the project did not move forward.